PolideaInternal/airflow/BREEZE.rst

 Docker Images Used by Breeze
 ----------------------------

-For all development tasks, related integration tests and static code checks, we use the **CI image** maintained on the Docker Hub in the ``apache/airflow`` repository.
+For all development tasks, unit tests, integration tests and static code checks, we use the **CI image** maintained on the Docker Hub in the ``apache/airflow`` repository.
 This Docker image contains a lot test-related packages (size of ~1GB).
 Its tag follows the pattern of ``<BRANCH>-python<PYTHON_VERSION>-ci``